What Is CBT ?

 Cognitive behaviour therapy (CBT), is a form of psychotherapy that blends strategies from traditional behavioral treatments with various cognitively oriented strategies.

-It is different from other forms of psychotherapy (e.g., traditional psychodynamic psychotherapies) in that the focus of treatment is on changing the maladaptive thought patterns, feelings, and behaviours that are believed to be maintaining a problem, rather than on helping a client to gain insight into early developmental factors that may have set the stage for the problem.
+It is different from other forms of psychotherapy (e.g., traditional psycho-dynamic psychotherapies) in that the focus of treatment is on changing the maladaptive thought patterns, feelings, and behaviors that are believed to be maintaining a problem, rather than on helping a client to gain insight into early developmental factors that may have set the stage for the problem.
 There are structured treatment protocols based on cognitive behaviour therapy (CBT) principles for a wide variety of psychological conditions including mood disorders, anxiety disorders, post-traumatic stress disorder, insomnia, obsessive-compulsive disorder, and substance use disorders.